bitsharescrude/CRUDE.BTSP/README.md

 # Permissions
 - Enable market fee
 - Require holders to be white-listed
-- Issuer may transfer asset back to himself
 - Issuer must approve all transfers
 - Disable confidential transactions
 # Flags